top of page

 PSA will typically undertake programs which involve between 50 and 600 schools over multiple Provinces and Districts.
 Each program lasts between 2 and 5 years.

 Most of the programs in which we work, have a corporate or PBO funder and will involve the Department of Basic Education at national and/or Provincial levels.
-We have now worked across six Provinces i.e., KwaZulu Natal, Mpumalanga, North West, Limpopo as well as the Norther and Eastern Cape.
+We have now worked at over 3000 schools across six Provinces i.e., KwaZulu Natal, Mpumalanga, North West, Limpopo as well as the Northern and Eastern Cape.

-At the outset, time will be invested in understanding the requirements of the funder and those of the Department of Basic Education – these discussions will typically result in the selection of certain modules for training and coaching.
+At the start of every programme, time will be invested in understanding the requirements of the funder and those of the Department of Basic Education – these discussions will typically result in the selection of certain modules for training and coaching.
 These modules can, in addition, be customised to support specific outcomes of the funder or the Province.

-Once a broad plan (including clearly defined outputs and key performance indicators (KPIs)) has been developed and approved in principle, then more detailed discussions will take place involving district and circuit managers, DCES as well as teachers unions where relevant.
+Once modules have been selected and a broad plan (including clearly defined outputs and key performance indicators (KPIs)) has been developed and approved, then more detailed discussions will take place involving district and circuit managers, DCES as well as teachers unions where relevant.

-At this point PSA will the select and train up local coaches who will form part of PSA’s project team in each of the areas in which the program is located.
+PSA will then select and train up local coaches who will form part of PSA’s project team in each of the areas in which the program is located.
 These coaches who are often ex-Principals or ex- Circuit Managers go through a very structured training process to enable them to deliver on the program which has been designed.
-The training and coaching of local coaches is undertaken by senior PSA staff and will typically stretch over two years in the case of new coaches.
+The training and coaching of local coaches is undertaken by senior PSA staff.

 The core modules which were recommended by the research carried out by the UCT, have demonstrated through their training and coaching that they will produce improvements in G10 outcomes which are 7% higher than prevailing provincial averages.

-Typically, modules are trained 1-2 months apart – this training can be undertaken either face to face or online with the former being preferred from an impact perspective, at this point in time.
+Typically, modules are trained 2 months apart – this training can be undertaken either face to face or online with the former generally being preferred.

 Once a module has been trained it is followed up by a 0,5 day coaching (typically 2 x 2 hour sessions) around the outputs in order that these are applied to the school itself.
 The coaching is best described as ‘mentoring with a coaching style’.